Algebraic operation

-In mathematics, a basic algebraic operation is any one of the common operations of arithmetic, which include addition, subtraction, multiplication, division, raising to a whole number power, and taking roots (fractional power).
-These operations may be performed on numbers, in which case they are often called arithmetic operations.
+In mathematics, a basic algebraic operation is a mathematical operation similar to any one of the common operations of elementary algebra, which include addition, subtraction, multiplication, division, raising to a whole number power, and taking roots (fractional power).
+The operations of elementary algebra may be performed on numbers, in which case they are often called arithmetic operations.
 They may also be performed, in a similar way, on variables, algebraic expressions, and more generally, on elements of algebraic structures, such as groups and fields.

-An algebraic operation may also be defined simply as a function from a Cartesian power of a set to the same set.
+An algebraic operation on a set $S$ may be defined more formally as a function that maps to $S$ the tuples of a given length of elements of $S$.
+The length of the tuples is called the arity of the operation, and each member of the tuple is called an operand.
+The most common case is the case of arity two, where the operation is called a binary operation and the operands form an ordered pair.
+A unary operation is an operation of arity one that has only one operand; for example, the square root.
+An example of a ternary operation (arity three) is the triple product.

 The term algebraic operation may also be used for operations that may be defined by compounding basic algebraic operations, such as the dot product.
 In calculus and mathematical analysis, algebraic operation is also used for the operations that may be defined by purely algebraic methods.
 For example, exponentiation with an integer or rational exponent is an algebraic operation, but not the general exponentiation with a real or complex exponent.
 Also, the derivative is an operation that is not algebraic.